 A trip to Iceland was at the top of my travel destinations list and when it took place it was more than magical.

 Iceland is becoming an increasingly popular country to visit.
 It is known as the land of fire and ice, for its diverse landscape.
 One of the greatest things about visiting Iceland is its landscape uniqueness.
-Iceland has everything from volcanos to geysers, ice caves, and waterfalls.
+Iceland has everything from volcanoes to geysers, ice caves, and waterfalls.

 Iceland is known as the land of fire and ice

-began with the three famous Golden Circle attractions: Þingvellir (Pingvellir), Geysir and Gullfoss.
-Thingvellir National Park, a UNESCO listed World Heritage Site, is the place where the Icelanders founded their historic Parliament, Alþingi, in the year 930.
-This is the oldest continuously operating Parliament in the world, it is certainly situated in one of the most geologically amazing places on the planet.
+began with the three famous Golden Circle attractions: Þingvellir (Pingvellir), Geysir, and Gullfoss.
+Thingvellir National Park, a UNESCO-listed World Heritage Site, is the place where the Icelanders founded their historic Parliament, Alþingi, in the year 930.
+This is the oldest continuously operating Parliament in the world, and it is certainly situated in one of the most geologically amazing places on the planet.
 The boundary between the Eurasian and North American tectonic plates is here, they have been slowly edging apart creating a rift valley, and a great cliff right behind where the Law Speaker would stand in the olden days.

-The last day once more at the capital city of Reykjavik, in order to explore modern art at museums and visit Harpa at night for an event!
+The last day once more in the capital city of Reykjavik, in order to explore modern art at museums and visit Harpa at night for an event!
 Iceland is a place that will always call us back, both for the amazing landscape but also for the warm-hearted people!

 All the photos from my trip are at

 More travel photography